 Two American guys walk into a bar…

 The story has to do with a couple of American guys enjoying this libation at a popular hotel bar.
-The martini was infused with a local ingredient: lemongrass.
+The martini was infused lemongrass.

 The food blogger in me was instantly delighted.
 “I need to make one of those” I told my husband.
 So here I am trying to concoct a lemongrass vodka martini recipe.
 I’ll be totally honest here, I had to consult with my husband.
 When it comes to drinks he is a much better bartender than I am.
 We all have our strengths, right?

-After much debate he thought that it would be cool to make a lemongrass infused simple syrup.
+After much debate, he made a lemongrass infused simple syrup.
 Fortunately there is an Asian market near our house that sells it.
 Having the simple syrup means lemongrass cocktails anytime we please.

 By the way, lemongrass is a key ingredient in Thai, Vietnamese, and Cambodian cuisine.